Best Savings Accounts for Kids in 2024

 ACCESS: Online

 Online accounts have another important advantage when it comes to supervising a child’s account.
-As long as you and your child share the user ID and password with each other, you can access the account at any time to keep tabs on how it is doing.
+As long as you and your child share the user ID and password, you can access the account at any time to monitor its progress.

 FDIC-INSURED Yes